InkDAO/gitbook/protocol-overview/overview.md

 ## The Four Pillars

 **1. Content Publishing**: Creators use a rich text editor to write posts with images, code, and more.
 They save drafts privately, then publish to the blockchain when ready.
-Each post becomes a unique digital asset with its own smart contract.
+Each post becomes a unique digital asset represented by a token ID in the MarketPlace contract (ERC-6909 multi-token standard).

 **2. Subscription Model**: Readers pay once for lifetime access—no monthly subscriptions.
-They receive blockchain tokens proving ownership.
-These tokens can be transferred, gifted, or even sold.
-Access never expires.
+They receive non-transferable blockchain tokens (soul-bound) proving ownership.
+Access never expires and is permanently tied to their wallet.

 **3. Storage Architecture**: Content lives on IPFS (distributed, permanent) while ownership records live on Ethereum blockchain (immutable, transparent).
 This hybrid approach provides permanence without centralization.